Her Blue Sky: Production

 Her Blue Sky was announced by the Super Peace Busters creative team on March 21, 2019, consisting of director Tatsuyuki Nagai, screenwriter Mari Okada, and character designer Masayoshi Tanaka.
-The trio previously collaborated on Toradora, Anohana: The Flower We Saw That Day, and The Anthem of the Heart, with the film set in Chichibu, Saitama, Okada's hometown and the setting of the two latter aforementioned anime, focusing on the relationship between four individuals.
+The trio previously collaborated on Toradora!, Anohana: The Flower We Saw That Day, and The Anthem of the Heart, with the film set in Chichibu, Saitama, Okada's hometown and the setting of the two latter aforementioned anime, focusing on the relationship between four individuals.
 The film is animated by CloverWorks, directed by Nagai and written by Okada, with Tanaka serving as character designer and chief animation director.
 Masaru Yokoyama is composing the film's soundtrack.
-Aniplex, Fuji TV, Toho and STORY are credited for production.
+Aniplex, Fuji TV, Toho, and Story Inc. are credited for production.

 The theme song titled after the film, "Her Blue Sky" (空の青さを知る人よ, Sora no Aosa o Shiru Hito yo), as well as the ending theme song "Mellow Blue" (葵, Aoi) are performed by Aimyon.

 Release

-The film was distributed by Toho and it was released in Japan on October 11, 2019 in all Toho Cinemas in Japan.
+The film was distributed by Toho and it was released in Japan on October 11, 2019, in all Toho Cinemas in Japan.
+Netflix began streaming the film in October 2024, with an English dub. along with a Spanish and Portuguese HBO Max streamed the film in Southeast Asia on November 19, 2024 and removed on September 1, 2025.